gampel/ibm-cloud-pacemaker-plugin/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the   .
 See the LICENSE file for more details.

 ## Contact